 “Who are you?
-Who Who??
-Who Who???” —Pete Townshend of The Who.
+Who Who?
+Who Who?” –Pete Townshend of The Who.

 The Protons and Neutrons

 In the orbital regions that exist outside the nucleus are the mythologies we have of who we are.
-This orbital region contains electrons that are the ideas we have about who we could be.
+This orbital region contains electrons that are the ideas we have about who we are, and who we could be.
 They are the lies we tell ourselves and others, the illusions and delusions we have of ourselves, and the potential we believe we have to accomplish great things.
 Every electron in this region perpetuates this mythology.
 The lies we tell ourselves are not whoppers, for we would have as much trouble buying into those lies as anyone else.
-These lies we tell ourselves often have a semblance of truth to them, and we connect the dots after that.
-The lies can be negative, if we’re seeking sympathy, but they’re often positive electrons that we use to shape how others view us, and how we hope to be viewed.
+The lies we tell ourselves often have a semblance of truth to them, and we connect the dots after that.
+The lies can be negative, if we’re seeking sympathy, but they’re more often positive electrons that we use to shape how we view ourselves, and the product we sell others.

 Publicity and Charity